pam-ji/pjHub/README.md

 ```

 ## forked by ji
-- will get moved to pamji hub
+- archived malarias repo and moved to pjHub